merenlab/merenlab.org/software/anvio/help/programs/anvi-run-ncbi-cogs/index.md

   display: true
 ---

 Run NCBI&#39;s COGs to associate genes in an anvi&#39;o contigs database with functions.
 COGs database was been designed as an attempt to classify proteins from completely sequenced genomes on the basis of the orthology concept.
 It is no longer actively developed, however, it is still very effective for daily needs.
-You may want to consider Pfams or the eggNOG database for more comprehensive functional insights.
+You may want to consider Pfams or the eggNOG database for more comprehensive functional insights..

+See **[program help menu](../../../vignette#anvi-run-ncbi-cogs)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.

 {% include _toc.html %}